 The constellation is difficult to believe in both designs.

 pict.
 J. Koelstra

-The more I look at it the more it looks like as if two huge lips are spewing out rocks into the air.
-Spume rocks perhaps.
+The more I look the more it looks as if two huge lips at the base are spewing